The Dartmouth Heritage Museum offers a variety of wonderful educational programs for school children. These programs are designed to:

 Exploring Dartmouth’s Past Through the Clues of the Present

 Travel back in time and experience how your community used to be during the Victorian era.
 Bring your class and learn just how much fun history can be during your tour of Evergreen House, the former home of folklorist, Dr. Helen Creighton.
-After the tour children are provided with a hands-on opportunity to explore our Treasure Trunk.
+After the tour, children are provided with a hands-on opportunity to explore our Treasure Trunk.
 After choosing a “mystery” artifact, children work together to discover its history, and whether we still use anything like it today.
-This programme is offered to Grades IV & up, but can be customized to each age group.
+This program is offered to Grades IV & up, but can be customized to each age group.

 This popular and interactive program, Historical Detectives, strongly supports the elementary Social Studies Learning Outcomes Framework.
 The exploration of artifacts helps students to understand the evolution of social, commercial and industrial trends which continue today in our community and also promote the concept of how the future is affected by the past.